In this Article...quick links

 Before you even begin to think about putting pen to paper it’s essential that you do your research and ask yourself a few key questions.
 Why have you been asked to present?
 What is the audience expecting you to speak about?
 How does your presentation fit (if at all) within a wider picture?
 How much knowledge does the audience have on the subject?
 What are their different roles and therefore, particular information needs?
 What is their level of seniority and who are the key decision-makers?
 What is the problem that you need to solve for this audience?
 Will the audience have any concerns or questions that need to be addressed?
 Do they like things explained in lots of detail with backup data, or do they prefer information presented at a high/strategic level?
 Or both?
 And of course, how long do you have?

 You should spend almost as much time researching/thinking about the audience as you do actually writing the presentation.
+This is because how you speak and approach your presentation will differ if you’re presenting to your senior executive team versus your colleagues.

-By answering these questions, you’ll have a good understanding of the audience’s expectations, needs, drivers, and possible obstacles that should be addressed.
+That’s why by answering these questions, you’ll have a good understanding of the audience’s expectations, needs, drivers, and possible obstacles that should be addressed.
 This in turn will ensure your content is meaningful and motivating, and so engaging for your listeners.

 Presentation pitfall 2.
 Not being clear about the desired outcome